-- 1.1.1 Healthy, liveable and safe communities are sustained by: - a) promoting efficient development and land use patterns which sustain the financial well-being of the Province and municipalities over the long term; - b) accommodating an appropriate affordable and market-based range and mix of residential types (including single-detached, additional residential units, multi-unit housing, affordable housing and housing for older persons), employment (including industrial and commercial), institutional (including places of worship, cemeteries and long-term care homes), recreation, park and open space, and other uses to meet long-term needs; - avoiding development and land use patterns which may cause environmental or public health and safety concerns; - d) avoiding development and land use patterns that would prevent the efficient expansion of settlement areas in those areas which are adjacent or close to settlement areas; - e) promoting the integration of land use planning, growth management, transit-supportive development, intensification and infrastructure planning to achieve cost-effective development patterns, optimization of transit investments, and standards to minimize land consumption and servicing costs; - f) improving accessibility for persons with disabilities and older persons by addressing land use barriers which restrict their full participation in society; - g) ensuring that necessary infrastructure and public service facilities are or will be available to meet current and projected needs; - h) promoting development and land use patterns that conserve biodiversity; and - i) preparing for the regional and local impacts of a changing climate.
+- 1.1.1 Healthy, liveable and safe communities are sustained by: - a) promoting efficient development and land use patterns which sustain the financial well-being of the Province and municipalities over the long term; - b) accommodating an appropriate affordable and market-based range and mix of residential types (including secondsingle-detached, additional residential units, multi-unit housing, affordable housing and housing for older persons), employment (including industrial and commercial), institutional (including places of worship, cemeteries and long-term care homes), recreation, park and open space, and other uses to meet long-term needs; - c) avoiding development and land use patterns which may cause environmental or public health and safety concerns; - d) avoiding development and land use patterns that would prevent the efficient expansion of settlement areas in those areas which are adjacent or close to settlement areas; - e) promoting the integration of land use planning, growth management, transit-supportive development, intensification and infrastructure planning to achieve costeffective development patterns, optimization of transit investments, and standards to minimize land consumption and servicing costs; - f) improving accessibility for persons with disabilities and older persons by identifying, preventing and removingaddressing land use barriers which restrict their full participation in society; - g) ensuring that necessary infrastructure, electricity generation facilities and transmission and distribution systems, and public service facilities are or will be available to meet current and projected needs; and

-1.1.2 Sufficient land shall be made available to accommodate an appropriate range and mix of land uses to meet projected needs for a time horizon of up to 25 years, informed by provincial guidelines.
+- h) promoting development and land use patterns that conserve biodiversity; and consider - i) preparing for the regional and local impacts of a changing climate. - 1.1.2 Sufficient land shall be made available to accommodate an appropriate range and mix of land uses to meet projected needs for a time horizon of up to 2025 years, informed by provincial guidelines.
 However, where an alternate time period has been established for specific areas of the Province as a result of a provincial planning exercise or a provincial plan, that time frame may be used for municipalities within the area.